-If you were a little surprised to see the posts about #tweet4taiji on the Stories My Nana Tells Facebook page, perhaps we should tell you a little more about Lesley Dewar, who writes all the stories, and what she stands for.
+Perhaps we should tell you a little more about Lesley Dewar, who writes all the stories, and what she stands for.

 For a very long time, she has actively campaigned for (by being there) and written about (in stories, emails, petitions) environmental issues.